musdx/azul-box/README.md

 Use this follow command to build then install the app.
 You will still need to install dependencies before run the install script.

+#### You may want to use download the release source and build from there instead of clone the repo.
 ```
 git clone https://github.com/musdx/azul-box
 cd azul-box